EnglishA1/papers/journal.md

 Aaron English
 John Smith

+# Abstract
+I hate writing these as its hard as balls chat shit get hammed

 # Intrduction
 Example of how to use Git and Version control run by Research IT at the University of Manchester.
 The course is presented by Gerard Capes (Capes G 2018).